-By Maggie Martin for Veterans Today
+By Maggie Martin for VT

 Long before the first trading post was built, people were foraging for food.
 Times have changed, and today’s people are dependent on manufacturers to provide the food they eat.
 Few people know how to grow and preserve their own food, and fewer still know how to harvest the free food that nature abundantly provides.
 In uncertain times, it’s essential to be prepared for food shortages.
 Weather events and ads of violence can interrupt the flow of food, medical supplies, and other goods necessary for daily life.
 Foraging is the harvesting of indigenous plants and fungi for food.
 Knowing how to find food in the wild or in a backyard setting can ease the stress people experience ‘Mien a disaster of any kind occurs.

 Educate Yourself Before you begin foraging for food, educating yourself on wild food safety is critical.
 Check with your local library to find a class on wild plant identification.
 Studying with an expert is vital, and can prevent poisoning.
 It is not safe to guess at a plant’s identity or assume all berries are safe to eat.
 You will find a number of excellent books at your library, including “Food for Free” by Richard Mabe, “Backyard Foraging” by Ellen Zachos, and “Foraging & Feasting A Field Guide and Wild Food Cookbook” by Dina Falconi.
 Many more books are available to teach you how to identify and prepare safe, edible foods.
 Avoid picking mushrooms without participating in an identification class taught by an expert.
 A free wild feast is available for those who are willing to take the time to learn and put in the effort to harvest the crops.